ingram-projects/animxyz/docs/content/sections/contexts.md

 AnimXYZ uses its own attribute `xyz` to create contexts that define the animations within them using composable utilities such as `xyz="fade down duration-10"`.
 Unlike classes, an `xyz` context applies not only to the element it's on, but also to all its child/descendant elements as well.
 This allows for the flexibility of utility classes without all the code repetition.
 In essence, `xyz` is an attribute for animations.

-If you want a child element to animate differently than it's parent context, simply create a new `xyz` context on the child which will override the parent context.
+To make a child element to animate differently than it's parent context, create a new `xyz` context on the child which will override the parent context.
+This new XYZ context will reset all utilities and variables.
+If you only wish to override or add some animation values without resetting all of them, add `inherit` along with the new `xyz` values.